nickmckay/LiPD-utilities/R/README.md

 > the time series variable in your environment (`ts`), you'll be able to see the searchable terms.
 The image
 > below also shows a small sample of the `ts` variable that I'm using now.

-I'll use the expression `paleoData_variableName == d18O` to get all time series entries that represent d18O measurements.
+I'll use the expression `paleoData_variableName == d18O` to get all time series objects that represent d18O measurements.

 Call `filterTs` as shown below: